-How much and when should you consume protein to maximise your muscle gains?
-We explain it all!
+How much and when to consume protein to maximize your muscle gains?
+We explain everything!

 1) Total protein intake

-Your daily protein intake should be at least 1.6 g/kg/day, which is a reference value for improving protein synthesis.
+It is essential, your daily protein intake should be at least 1.6 g/kg/day, this is a reference value to improve protein synthesis.

 If you are an elderly or trained person aiming for maximum muscle growth, you should aim for the upper range of 2.2 g/kg/day or more.